Exactly as the title says — this is an easy and foolproof guide to starting seeds indoors.

 Give the seedling plenty of sunlight each day (at least 12 to 16 hours is ideal for most vegetable seedlings) to avoid the “leggy” look.
 (Learn how to fix leggy seedlings if this is happening to you.)10

 You can start to harden off the seedling11 by moving it outside under diffused light for a few hours and bringing it back inside each night.
-Over the next week, move it from diffused sun to full sun, and for longer periods of time, until it’s finally kept outside all night.
+Over the next week, move it from diffused sun to partial sun to full sun, and for longer periods of time, until it’s finally kept outside all night.

 After the hardening off period, you can transplant your seedling to its final destination, whether straight into your garden, or into a larger container.